-Whenever TriNet does or considers doing business with a company, or independent contractor, in which you or any of your Relatives are employed or have a material financial or other interest, you must: (i) disclose the relationship and interest by reporting it by completing this Potential Conflict of Interest Disclosure Form, and (ii) refrain from participating in the review process unless you receive permission from the Business Conduct and Ethics team.
-Whenever TriNet does or considers doing business with a company, or independent contractor, in which any person with whom you are friends, romantically or sexually involved or engaged, is employed or has a material financial or other interest, you must disclose the friendship or interest to the TriNet colleagues involved in the review process.
+Whenever TriNet does or considers doing business with a company, or independent contractor, in which you or any of your Relatives are employed or have a material financial or other interest, you must: (i) disclose the relationship and interest by submitting a Family or Close Personal Relationship Outside TriNet Disclosure, and (ii) refrain from participating in the review process unless you receive permission from the Business Conduct and Ethics team.
+Whenever TriNet does or considers doing business with a company, or independent contractor, in which any person with whom you are friends, romantically or sexually involved or engaged, is employed or has a material financial or other interest, you must disclose the relationship or interest to the TriNet colleagues involved in the review process.

 The actions listed here are in addition to any actions required by TriNet's Related-Person Transaction Policy.

 A conflict of interest may also arise where you or any of your Relatives make an investment in a company that does business or competes with TriNet.
-So, if you or any of your Relatives are considering an investment in a company that does business with, is being considered to do business with, or competes with TriNet, you should disclose the proposed investment in advance by completing this Potential Conflict of Interest Disclosure Form and seek approval for it, unless the Investing in Publicly Traded Corporations exception applies.
+So, if you or any of your Relatives are considering an investment in a company that does business with, is being considered to do business with, or competes with TriNet, you should, in advance, submit an Outside Investment/Financial Interest or Business Opportunity Disclosure.
 If such approval is obtained, you must comply with any conditions of the approval and must not participate in any decision regarding the selection of or purchase from such entity.